Living in Mexico city long-term wasn’t in my plans.

 It was the end of a 2-year trip and I was completely done in.
 Mentally and physically exhausted, I returned to what I affectionately refer to as “Changers” and… I just knew.
 This was the place for me, and so I pushed the button and made the purchase within a month of aggressive house-hunting.

-The fact that Chiang Mai is a lot safer than Mexico City was a significant, contributing factor towards my decision.
-I grew up as a young man constantly looking nervously over my shoulder, not feeling safe, which is incredibly taxing to your central nervous system – I don’t really have that concern over here, it’s quite literally a safe haven for me.
+The fact that Chiang Mai is a lot safer than Mexico City was a significant, contributing factor to my decision.
+I grew up as a young man constantly looking nervously over my shoulder, not feeling safe, which is incredibly taxing to your central nervous system – I don’t really have that concern over in Thailand, it’s quite literally a safe haven for me.

 However, there is a twist to this tale…